mozilla/crash-ping-ingest/README.md

 work that takes about 7 hours with the old crash ping ingestion scripts (which use the symbolication server).

-[configure.py](./configure.py) figures out the current release versions and reads the `REDASH_API_KEY` environment variable to output configuration for the ingester (which can be piped in stdin).
+[date_version_config.py](./date_version_config.py) figures out the channel versions for a given date and reads the `REDASH_API_KEY` environment variable to output configuration for the ingester (which can be piped in stdin).

-[generate_crash_ids.py](./generate_crash_ids.py) reads processed ping output from the ingester in stdin and will choose crash ids to be sent through Remote Settings to get more reports for particular signatures.
+[reports_on_demand_crash_ids.py](./reports_on_demand_crash_ids.py) reads processed ping output from the ingester in stdin and will choose crash ids to be sent through Remote Settings to get more reports for particular signatures.
 It checks Socorro to determine whether particular signatures need reports or not.

 ## Taskcluster

 The taskcluster tasks are configured such that, when started as a cron job, ping data is processed for any days in the past 7 days which don't yet have processed data.
-The goal is to have ingested data for as much of history as possible, however we allow a 7-day "buffer" in case the CI is broken (from internal or external factors), with the assumption that it will be repaired within that window.
+The goal is to have ingested data for as much of history as possible, however we allow a 7-day buffer in case the CI is broken (from internal or external factors), with the assumption that it will be repaired within that window.
 If specific data is missing, the task can always be manually run.